 Mastering the art of trimming in iMovie is a crucial skill for anyone who wants to create professional-looking videos.
 By understanding the basic and advanced trimming techniques, utilizing keyboard shortcuts, and following expert advice, you can transform your raw footage into engaging and compelling stories.
 Remember, trimming is not just about cutting out unwanted footage; it's about shaping your narrative, controlling the pacing, and creating a memorable viewing experience for your audience.

 Now that you've learned the ins and outs of trimming a movie in iMovie, it's time to put your newfound knowledge into practice.
 Open up iMovie, import your footage, and start experimenting with different trimming techniques.
 Don't be afraid to make mistakes; the more you practice, the better you'll become.
 And most importantly, have fun!
-Video editing should be a creative and enjoyable process.
-Share your creations online and inspire others to tell their stories through the power of video.
+Which means video editing should be a creative and enjoyable process.
+Practically speaking, share your creations online and inspire others to tell their stories through the power of video.
 What are you waiting for?
 Start trimming and let your creativity shine!